Lesson: Power of People from Our Pasts

 - Hang chart paper in the corners of the room, and label accordingly, to set up for Warm-Up: Three Corners

-- Print out copies of the Personal Reflection Worksheet
+- Print out copies of the Student Reflection Worksheet

 - Interactive whiteboard or a computer with connection to the Internet, a projector and speakers